Max Altitude

 We always keep hearing about the Pin Bhabha Pass as a comparison to the Pin Parvati Pass Trek.
 In reality, they are extremely different treks.
 Though they have only Pin Valley in common.
 Pin Bhabha Pass is the confluence of the Pin and Bhabha valleys.
 That also means it is the perfect mixture of Himalayan greenery and aridness.

-The Spiti is astoundingly astonishing and mindblowing.
-One will be amazed by nature.
+The Spiti region is astoundingly astonishing and mindblowing.
+One will be amazed by the beauty of nature.
 And the surprises don’t stop even after you reach Kaza.
-One last element of the trek is the Rohtangs pass on the road toward Manali.
+One last element of the trek remains, which is the stunning Rohtangs pass on the road towards Manali.

 About The Trek